MileHacker Logo

 • Teatro Achá: The city's main theater hosts a variety of plays, concerts, and cultural events.
 Check local listings for schedules.

-• Centro Cultural Simón I. Patiño: This cultural center also hosts diverse performances, including musical concerts and dance recitals.
+• Centro Cultural Simón I. Patiño: This cultural center also hosts diverse performances, including musical shows and dance recitals.

 Nightclubs & Socializing